Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     RollDamping = 45

 The default roll angle to maintain.
 Set it to 90 to have the vehicle usually on it's side.
-You may want to set "AngleBeforeTurn" to 0 if you do this, so you never yaw.
+You may want to set "AngleBeforeTurn" to 180 if you do this, so you never yaw.

     DefaultRollAngle = 0

 There are three kinds of ways this AI can use to control forward speed (i.e., main drive):
-MainDriveControlType = 0: Uses standard throttle control.
+* MainDriveControlType = 0: Uses standard throttle control.
 Most ships will want this option.
-MainDriveControlType = 1: Use forward (only) propulsion balancing.
+* MainDriveControlType = 1: Use forward (only) propulsion balancing.
 This may help to compensate for damage to thrusters, or unbalanced thruster placement compared to the center of mass.
 WARNING: Propulsion balancing can be very unreliable.
 YMMV.

-    MainDriveControlType = 2: Control throttle by varying drive fraction.
-The AI will try to guess

-which thrusters are forward thrusters.
+* MainDriveControlType = 2: Control throttle by varying drive fraction.
+The AI will try to guess which thrusters are forward thrusters.
 It will EXCLUDE any thrusters on spin blocks, so vectored thrust continues to operate at full power for greatest possible maneuverability.

     MainDriveControlType = 0

-The minimum speed you want your aircraft to go.
-If your speed ever goes to less than this, the throttle will be temporarily set to 5 until you are above the minimum speed.

-    MinimumSpeed = 0

-The maximum speed you want your aircraft to go.
-If this is exceeded, the AI will temporarily reduce throttle to 20% of maximum.
-Some tournaments have specified a maximum speed.

-    MaximumSpeed = 999

 The maximum roll angle your vehicle will take during a roll.
 Set this lower if your vehicle is going into the sea during a roll.